mcaceresb/stata-gtools/docs/usage/gquantiles.md

         r(quantiles_used)     With _pctile or with quantiles()
-        r(quantiles_binfreq)  With option binfreq and any quantiles requested r(quantiles_binpct)   With option binpct and any quantiles requested
+        r(quantiles_binfreq)  With option binfreq and any quantiles requested

         r(cutoffs_used)       With _pctile or with cutoffs()
-        r(cutoffs_binfreq)    With option binfreq and any cutoffs requested r(cutoffs_binpct)     With option binpct and any cutoffs requested
+        r(cutoffs_binfreq)    With option binfreq and any cutoffs requested

 Methods and Formulas
 --------------------